CLI CommandsThe Bonsol CLI is a command-line interface for creating, building, deploying, and interacting with verifiable programs on Solana.

 -m

-: Path to the manifest file-p
+: Path to the manifest file

-: Program ID-i <INPUT_FILE>
+: Program ID

-: Input file-e
+: Input file

-: Execution ID (required)-o <OUTPUT_LOCATION>
+: Execution ID (required)

 : Output location for the proof